 I don’t think #VanLife is for me, but I certainly respect the sacrifice and freedom that comes with this lifestyle.
 Expenses can truly be managed to a minimum which can be quite extraordinary.

-When considering FIRE (Financial Independence, Retirement Early), make sure you choose a strategy that works with you as an individual.
+When considering FIRE (Financial Independence, Retirement Early), make sure you choose a strategy that works for you as an individual.
 For me, this was operating a business and getting involved in real estate investing.

 Once you choose that strategy, execute and remain consistent.
 You may just find this is the edge you need to have your money work harder for you.